streamr-dev/core-api/README.md

 Please refer to the [Developer onboarding document](https://docs.google.com/document/d/1a14cJYjGBwe8-BXeAz08UvE-qa12KLA6OocnXEq_cKU/edit#)

+## React and Redux components

+Part of the plugins frontend is made with libraries like React and Redux.
+Those files must first be compiled into bundle file(s).
+This happens by running `npm run build` in the root directory.

 ## Testing

-`grails test-app` will run all tests.
-To run the core plugin tests, give the command in the `unifina-core` directory.
+`grails test-app` will run all tests in the `unifina-core` directory.
+The command must be given in root directory.

-There are also `mocha` tests for javascript components.
-Install <a href="https://nodejs.org/">node.js</a>, then do `npm install` in the `unifina-core` directory.
+There are also `mocha` and `jest` tests for javascript components.
+Install <a href="https://nodejs.org/">node.js</a>, then do `npm install` in the root directory.
 Then you can `npm test`.

 Functional tests use Geb with <a href="https://code.google.com/p/selenium/wiki/ChromeDriver">chromedriver</a> and Google Chrome.
 You need to place the `chromedriver` executeble in your `PATH`, and set an environment variable `CHROMEDRIVER` to point to the executable.